Eldon-498/Eldon-498/README.md

 - 🌍 I’m based in Nairobi, Kenya
-- 🌱 I’m currently developing Angular Apps, Spring Boot and learning Neural networks.
+- 🌱 I’m currently developing web applications using Angular, Spring Boot and learning Neural networks.
-- 👯 I’m looking to collaborate on Front end React and Javascript projects
+- 👯 I’m looking to collaborate on Front end React and JavaScript/TypeScript projects
 - 💬 Ask me anything about front and back end web engineering
 - 📫 You can contact me at eldondaniel2@gmail.com